Matrix-product state skeletons in Onsager-integrable quantum chains: Key definitions and statement of results

 Here, $\mathrm{M}^{(k)}=\exp(\mp \beta_k A_{p+k})$ for $\beta_k = 2 \textup{ arctanh}(b_k)$, and $\ket{\psi_p^\pm}$ is the ground state of the Hamiltonian $\pm A_p$.
 Note this breaks down if any $|b_k|=1$.

-\end{result}\end{shaded} The states $\ket{\varphi}$ can be expressed in MPS form, and these Hamiltonians therefore constitute the MPS skeleton; however, a measure-zero set of points, where any $|b_k|=1$, must be excluded.
+\end{result}\end{shaded} The states $\ket{\varphi}$ can be expressed in MPS form,\footnote{The state $\ket{\varphi}$ is a series of finite-bond dimension MPOs $\mathrm{M}^{(k)}$ operating on an MPS $\ket{\psi_p}$, and so it must itself be an MPS of finite bond dimension.
+Upper bounds on the bond dimension are straightforward to find, since the $A_m$ have support on $|m|+1$ sites.
+For example, for $p=0$, an upper bound on the bond dimension $\chi$ is $\log_N\chi=\frac{1}{2}d(d+3)$.
+Importantly, this does not depend on system size.
+For the $N=2$ case, optimal bounds on the bond dimensions can be found in certain cases, see discussion in Refs.~\cite{Jones21,Jones23}.} and these Hamiltonians therefore constitute the MPS skeleton; however, a measure-zero set of points, where any $|b_k|=1$, must be excluded.
 We prove this result in Section \ref{subsec:theorem-1-proof}.

 \begin{shaded} \begin{result}[Exact ground state] For all vectors $\vec{s} = (s_0, \dots, s_d)$ that do not give any $|b_k|=1$, the eigenstate $\ket{\varphi}$ is the ground state of $H_A(\vec{s})$ when $H_A(\vec{s})\in \mathcal{S}$. \end{result}\end{shaded}